RichardZhu2/tarea/docs/src/docs/UserGuide/Considerations.md

 * Sorting and searching

 {: .warning}
-Increasing the number of workers for a task does not improve performance if the task is CPU-bound
+Increasing the number of workers for a CPU-bound task does not improve performance

 To experiment for yourself, try running the following script with a range of concurrency values.
 You'll notice that a higher concurrency will in fact decrease performance, due to the overhead of creating threads.